aristosv/sdshrink/README.md

 ![alt text](https://github.com/aristosv/sdshrink/blob/master/step7.png)

 10. This is the end result.
 It's exactly how you want the SD to be.
+Shrunk down with some free sace.

 ![alt text](https://github.com/aristosv/sdshrink/blob/master/step8.png)